sourcegraph/handbook/content/departments/engineering/job-fair.md

 ### PR-FAQs

-PRFAQ stands for Press Release / FAQ.
-It's a [popular way](https://www.optimizeforoutcomes.com/the-prfaq/) to define projects by working backwards from the customer; there are many [resources online](https://medium.com/intrico-io/strategy-tool-amazons-pr-faq-72b3e49aa167) with [templates](https://medium.com/agileinsider/press-releases-for-product-managers-everything-you-need-to-know-942485961e31) and discussions.
+PR-FAQ stands for Press Release / FAQ.
+It's a [popular way](https://www.optimizeforoutcomes.com/the-PR-FAQ/) to define projects by working backwards from the customer; there are many [resources online](https://medium.com/intrico-io/strategy-tool-amazons-pr-faq-72b3e49aa167) with [templates](https://medium.com/agileinsider/press-releases-for-product-managers-everything-you-need-to-know-942485961e31) and discussions.

-PRFAQs should cover work that is at least 3 weeks for 1 engineer, either in the form of a standalone PR-FAQ, or in the form of a milestone defined in an existing PR-FAQ.
+PR-FAQs should cover work that is at least 3 weeks for 1 engineer, either in the form of a standalone PR-FAQ, or in the form of a milestone defined in an existing PR-FAQ.

 - **Milestones and scope**.
 PR-FAQs need to include a milestone to be delivered in one quarter, with a definition of its scope.
   - **New PR-FAQs** are often ambitious initiatives that will take several cycles to deliver.
 That’s great!
 However, we also want planning to be actionable and to deliver value to customers as fast as possible.